 They harvested and weighed all the final microgreens.

-In the end they all weight about the same as well.
+In the end, they all weigh about the same as well.
 The 15 lb group was a little longer.
 Strangely the 7 lb group had less weight than the no weight group.

 Final verdict – Weight doesn’t seem to help broccoli.